Are you stuck at a standstill with your weight loss progress? You may be your worst enemy when it comes to preventing progress!

 3. Skipping Important Meals

-One way that you may be sabotaging your weight loss is by skipping important meals that are crucial to keeping your metabolism going.
+One way that you may be sabotaging your weight loss is by skipping important meals that are crucial to boosting your metabolism and keeping it going.

 Skipping breakfast will not only slow down your metabolism, but it will wreak havoc on your hunger.